 Italian pizzelle cookies from World Market are the perfect platform for my figs to take center stage.
 Pizzelle makers were popular about 10 years ago, and perhaps you still have one.
 If so, dust it off and make these ever popular Italian vanilla cookies.
 If not, do like I do and beat it on over to World Market and pick up a box of the Reko brand of Pizzelle cookies.
 Along with a sprinkling of Louisiana pecans, this decadently creamy pastry is no longer just a figment of my imagination.

-Brilliantly simple, beautifully silky and so, so sweet, and guess what, there’s nothing to cook.
+Figs and Fluff is brilliantly simple, beautifully silky, so, so sweet, and guess what, there’s nothing to cook.

 - 12 fresh figs